Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Main results

-Let $\varkappa^{(i)}:[0,1]\to \bb R_+$, $i=1,\ldots,d$ be the function $ \varkappa^{(i)} (\rho) := \mu_\rho \big([\eta_0-\eta_{e_i}]^2\big)$.
+Let $\varkappa^{(i)}\dvtx[0,1]\to\bb R_+$, $i=1,\ldots,d$, be the function $ \varkappa^{(i)} (\rho):= \mu_\rho ([\eta_0-\eta_{e_i}]^2)$.
 As it is simple to check, the functions $\varkappa^{(i)}$ satisfy the following bound.
-There exists $C\in (0,\infty)$ such that for any $i=1,\ldots,d$ and $\rho\in (0,1)$
+There exists $C\in(0,\infty)$ such that for any $i=1,\ldots,d$ and $\rho\in(0,1)$,

 The mobility $\sigma$ satisfies the following bounds.
-There exists a real $C>0$ such that for any $\rho\in [0,1]$ and any $v\in\bb R^d$
+There exists a real $C>0$ such that for any $\rho\in[0,1]$ and any $v\in\bb R^d$,

-Indeed, the upper bound follows directly from the variational expression \eqref{2:sr} by taking $f=0$, while the lower bound is proven in \cite{SY}.
+Indeed, the upper bound follows directly from the variational expression (\ref{2sr}) by taking $f=0$, while the lower bound is proven in~\cite{SY}.

-Given $\rho\in[0,1]$, the \emph{diffusion matrix} $D(\rho)$ is defined as the symmetric $d\times d$ matrix given by
+Given $\rho\in[0,1]$, the \textit{diffusion matrix} $D(\rho)$ is defined as the symmetric $d\times d$ matrix given by

-where the free energy $f$ has been defined in \eqref{2:freee} and the compressibility $\chi$ (which is a scalar) has been defined in \eqref{2:chi}.
-Note that, by \eqref{2:bchi}, \eqref{2:bkr}, and \eqref{2:bsr}, the diffusion matrix $D$ is bounded and strictly positive uniformly for $\rho\in[0,1]$.
-As follows from \cite{VY} and the arguments in \cite[Ch.~7]{KL}, the maps $[0,1]\ni\rho\to \sigma (\rho)$ and $(0,1)\ni\rho\to D(\rho)$ are continuous.
-In our analysis we however need the smoothness of these maps on the interval $[0,1]$.
-In the case in which the Gibbs measure is product, i.e.\ the interaction vanishes, this result is proven in \cite{Ced}.
-The general case remains however a long standing open problem in hydrodynamic limits.
+where the free energy $f$ has been defined in (\ref{2freee}) and the compressibility $\chi$ (which is a scalar) has been defined in (\ref{2chi}).
+Note that, by (\ref{2bchi}), (\ref{2bkr}) and (\ref{2bsr}), the diffusion matrix $D$ is bounded and strictly positive uniformly for $\rho\in[0,1]$.
+As follows from~\cite{VY} and the arguments in~\cite{KL}, Chapter 7, the maps $[0,1]\ni\rho\to \sigma (\rho)$ and $(0,1)\ni\rho\to D(\rho)$ are continuous.
+In our analysis, however, we need the smoothness of these maps on the interval $[0,1]$.
+In the case in which the Gibbs measure is product, that is, the interaction vanishes, this result is proven in~\cite{Ced}.
+The general case remains, however, a long standing open problem in hydrodynamic limits. \begin{assumption} The maps $[0,1]\ni\rho\mapsto\sigma(\rho)$ and $[0,1]\ni\rho \mapsto D (\rho)$ are continuously differentiable. \end{assumption}